davyay/FIP-Treatment-Companion/README.md

 ## How to Use

-Download and Install: Download the FIP Treatment Tracker app from github.
+Download and Install: Download the FIP Treatment Tracker jar file from github.

+Run jar file, if encountering any errors, attempt to run from command line using the following command:
+"java --module-path "path\to\javafx-sdk-22.0.1\lib" --add-modules=javafx.controls,javafx.fxml -Dprism.order=sw -jar fiptreatmentcomapnion-1.0.jar"
+Making sure to replace "path\to\javafx-sdk-22.0.1\lib" with your actual path to your installed java fx library.

 Add Your Cat: Enter your cat's details, including weight, age, and any other relevant information.